healertrix/Groww/README.md

 ### Advanced features
 - ✅  Row size (Number of banks on each page) is 10 by default, but users can change this to a desired number.
-- ✅  Deploy this application on Heroku, GitHub, Netlify
+- ✅  Deployed this application Netlify